-20. IPFW/Parkview Student Assistance Program, Counseling Services (SAP)
+20. IPFW/Parkview Student Assistance Program (SAP) - Counseling Services

 IPFW/Parkview Student Assistance Program (SAP) provides free and confidential short-term services to all currently enrolled IPFW students.
-SAP works with a variety of concerns, including but not limited to: depression, anxiety, relationship issues, substance abuse and eating disorders.
-SAP is available for consultation, outreach and workshops upon request.
-They are located in Walb Student Union room 210.
-Call (260) 373-8060 or (800) 721-8809 to schedule an appointment.
+SAP works with a variety of concerns, including but not limited to, depression, anxiety, relationship issues, substance abuse, and eating disorders.
+SAP is available for consultation, outreach, and workshops upon request.
+They are located in Walb 210.
+Please call 260-373-8060 or 800-721-8809 to schedule an appointment.